 2.4.
 Initial Firewall Setup

-In this section we will introduce the operation of the scripts described above and demonstrate simple traffic filtering.
+This section introduces the operation of the scripts described above and demonstrates simple traffic filtering.

 In the first example, the firewall host runs tserv.sh